High-ranking Democrat ousted in stunning primary loss to newcomer Alexandria Ocasio-Cortez

 New York's 14th Congressional district, which includes parts of Queens and the Bronx in New York City, is one of the most Democratic in the country, meaning Ocasio-Cortez is all but certain to make it to Congress.

-It's notoriously difficult to vote in New York primaries -- it's the only state in the country that holds its congressional and gubernatorial primaries on different days -- which critics say is intended to protect incumbents.
-But low turnout can also amplify the impact of an enthusiasm gay between candidates.
+It's notoriously difficult to vote in New York primaries — it's the only state in the country that holds its congressional and gubernatorial primaries on different days — which critics say is intended to protect incumbents.
+But low turnout can also amplify the impact of an enthusiasm gap between candidates.

 Sanders congratulated Ocasio-Cortez in a tweet on her "extraordinary upset victory tonight!" saying she "demonstrated once again what progressive grassroots politics can do."